mariecrane/PotLuck/README.md

    to be able to build the app, including instructions for setting up an emulator if you do not have a physical device to install the app to.

-2. Clone this repo in a directory of your choice.
+2. In a terminal, clone this repo in a directory of your choice.
 ```shell
 $ git clone https://github.com/mariecrane/PotLuck.git
 $ cd PotLuck